 Rhode Island PBS announces recipient of $60,000 journalism scholarship

-Cranston High School East graduate wins regional scholarship worth up to $60,000 over four years
+The Met School graduate wins regional scholarship worth up to $60,000 over four years

-Isabella Ba of Cranston has been selected to receive a Rhode Island PBS Scholarship for high school seniors or college students pursuing a career in broadcasting, communications or journalism.
-The award is up to $15,000 a year for up to four years.
+Jaychele Nicole Schenck of Warwick has been selected to receive a Rhode Island PBS Foundation Scholarship for high school seniors or college students pursuing a career in broadcasting, communications, or journalism.
+The $15,000 annual award could total up to $60,000 over four years.

-Ba was selected from 27 applicants from the station’s broadcast area in Rhode Island and southeastern Massachusetts.
-The Cranston resident plans to major in communications at Rhode Island College.
+Schenck was selected from dozens of applicants from the station’s broadcast area in Rhode Island and southeastern Massachusetts.
+She plans to major in Diversity, Equity & Inclusion and Media & Culture at Bentley University.

-This is the sixth year Rhode Island PBS has awarded scholarships of up to $15,000 through a $1 million scholarship fund created at the Rhode Island Foundation.
-The selection was made by a review committee coordinated by the Foundation.
+This is the fifth year the Rhode Island PBS Foundation has awarded scholarships of up to $15,000 through a $1 million scholarship fund created at the Rhode Island Foundation.
+The selection was made by a review committee coordinated by the Rhode Island Foundation.

 Students had to submit an essay, a current academic transcript, a financial aid worksheet, proof of residency and a letter of recommendation from a teacher or professional attesting to the applicant’s merit towards a successful career in broadcasting, communications or journalism.

-For more information about applying for a Rhode Island PBS scholarship next year, visit rifoundation.org.
+For more information about applying for the Rhode Island PBS Foundation scholarship next January, visit the Rhode Island Foundation website at rifoundation.org.